 The connection between the line responsivity and the line EW is thus made clear.
-For $\eta{\text{eff}} = 1$, the EW(line)=constant with respect to the change in the incident continuum, and thus the reprocessing efficiency for a particular line is independent of (a finite change in) continuum level.
-Values of $\eta{\text{eff}} < 1$, indicate that the line reprocessing efficiency diminishes with increased continuum flux (an intrinsic Baldwin effect for that line, e.g. Gilbert and Peterson 2003; Korista and Goad 2004; Goad, Korista and Knigge 2004; Goad and Korista 2014).
-While for $\eta{\text{eff}} > 1$, the line reprocessing efficiency increases with increasing continuum flux.
+For $\eta{\rm eff} = 1$, the EW(line)=constant with respect to the change in the incident continuum, and thus the reprocessing efficiency for a particular line is independent of (a finite change in) continuum level.
+Values of $\eta{\rm eff} < 1$, indicate that the line reprocessing efficiency diminishes with increased continuum flux (an intrinsic Baldwin effect for that line, e.g. Gilbert & Peterson 2003; Goad, Korista & Knigge 2004; Korista & Goad 2004; Paper I).
+While for $\eta{\rm eff} > 1$, the line reprocessing efficiency increases with increasing continuum flux.

-In paper I, Goad and Korista (2014) demonstrated that an alternative estimate of η{eff} can be made using only the ratio of the variances of the line and continuum light-curves, as was first suggested by Krolik et al. (1991), once again after first applying a suitable correction for the contaminating galaxy and narrow-line components.
-Factors controlling the measured emission-line responsivity η{eff} include : (i) the local gas reprocessing efficiency (Korista and Goad 2004, hereafter referred to as the local line responsivity $\eta(r)$), (ii) the amplitude and characteristic timescale of the driving continuum light-curve, (iii) the BLR geometry and observer line of sight orientation, and (iv) the duration of the monitoring experiment.
+In Paper I, we demonstrated that an alternative estimate of η{eff} can be made using only the ratio of the variances of the line and continuum light-curves, as was first suggested by Krolik et al. (1991), once again after first applying a suitable correction for the contaminating galaxy and narrow-line components.
+Factors controlling the measured emission-line responsivity η{eff} include the following: (i) the local gas reprocessing efficiency [Korista & Goad 2004, hereafter referred to as the local line responsivity $\eta(r)$], (ii) the amplitude and characteristic time-scale of the driving continuum light-curve, (iii) the BLR geometry and observer line-of-sight orientation, and (iv) the duration of the monitoring experiment.

-Previous studies indicated that the emission-line response was only weakly affected by geometric dilution (e.g. Gilbert and Peterson 2003).
-However, Goad and Korista (2014) showed that for geometries approaching the size expected for NGC 5548, geometric dilution could in fact be significant.
-In general the importance of geometric dilution depends upon the characteristic timescale T{char} of the driving continuum light-curve in relation to the maximum delay of a given emission-line $\tau{max}(\text{line})$. $\tau{max}(\text{line})$ is here defined to be the maximum time-delay for a given emission line for a particular geometry and observer line-of sight orientation.
-For $T{char} < \tau{max}(\text{line})$, the measured responsivity and delay, directly correlate with T{char} .
+Previous studies indicated that the emission-line response was only weakly affected by geometric dilution (e.g. Gilbert & Peterson 2003).
+However, Paper I showed that for geometries approaching the size expected for NGC 5548, geometric dilution could in fact be significant.
+In general the importance of geometric dilution depends upon the characteristic time-scale T{char} of the driving continuum light-curve in relation to the maximum delay of a given emission-line $\tau{max}(line)$. $\tau{max}(line)$ is here defined to be the maximum time-delay for a given emission line for a particular geometry and observer line-of sight orientation.
+For $T{char} < \tau{max}(line)$, the measured responsivity and delay, directly correlate with T{char} .

-To illustrate these effects, in paper I we modelled the radial surface emissivity distribution for the line emitting gas as a simple power-law in radius $F(r) \propto r^{\gamma}$, since under these conditions the local radial line responsivity $\eta(r)$ is constant, both spatially and temporally (i.e. $\eta(r) = -(\gamma/2) =$ constant).
-Therefore, in this case the only factors which can influence the measured line responsivity are the campaign duration, amplitude and characteristic timescale of the driving continuum light-curve for a particular choice of BLR geometry and observer line-of-sight orientation.
-In all cases broad emission-line light-curves were determined using a locally-linear response approximation for a stationary BLR with fixed boundaries.
-Thus, the models explored in paper I were by design constructed to be time-steady.
+To illustrate these effects, in Paper I we modelled the radial surface emissivity distribution for the line-emitting gas as a simple power-law in radius $F(r) \propto r^{\gamma}$, since under these conditions the local radial line responsivity $\eta(r)$ is constant, both spatially and temporally (i.e. $\eta(r) = -(\gamma/2) = \text{constant}$).
+Therefore, in this case the only factors which can influence the measured line responsivity are the campaign duration, amplitude, and characteristic time-scale of the driving continuum light-curve for a particular choice of BLR geometry and observer line-of-sight orientation.
+In all cases broad emission-line light-curves were determined using a locally linear response approximation for a stationary BLR with fixed boundaries.
+Thus, the models explored in Paper I were by design constructed to be time-steady.
 As such, the amplitude of the emission-line response and the responsivity-weighted size of the BLR will remain constant in time.
-Therefore, "breathing", the observed positive correlation between BLR size and continuum state (Korista and Goad 2004; Goad, Korista and Knigge 2004; Cackett and Horne 2006; Bentz et al. 2007; Kilerci Eser et al. 2015), was not addressed.
+Therefore, 'breathing', the observed positive correlation between BLR size and continuum state (Goad et al. 2004; Korista & Goad 2004; Cackett & Horne 2006; Bentz et al. 2007; Kilerci Eser et al. 2015), was not addressed.